cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ### Requirements
 A Stratum 1 servers has similar requirements as a Stratum 1 in terms of resources.
-Regarding the storage, it could do with less, because the Stratum 1 stores a deduplicated and compressed version of the repositories.

 In addition to port 80, also port 8000 has to be accessible for a Stratum 1.
 Furthermore, you need a (free) license key for [Maxmind's Geo API](https://dev.maxmind.com/geoip/geoip2/geolite2/), which you can obtain by [signing up for an account](https://www.maxmind.com/en/geolite2/signup/).